OpenFieldOps/open-job-panel/docs/Development.md

 - Define global state in the `/src/features/${feature}/atoms.ts` file.
 - Prefer wrapping global state in custom hooks for better encapsulation.

+## 3.1 Backend Imports

+- From the backend, no imports should be made except for type-only imports using `import type { ... }`.
+- This ensures that only type definitions are shared between the backend and frontend, preventing unwanted coupling at the runtime code level.
+- It also ensures that there are no backend dependencies to resolve, which could otherwise increase the frontend bundle size.

 ## 4. Folder Structure

 - Organize features in the `/src/features/${feature}` directory.